yaqwsx/KiKit/docs/panelization/cli.md

   for, e.g., not filling the tabs with copper.
 - `edgeclearance` - specifies clearance between the fill and panel perimeter.
 - `layers` - comma-separated list of layer to fill.
 Default top and bottom.
-You can specify a shortcut `all` to fill all layers.
+You can specify a shortcut `all` to fill all copper layers enabled in the panelized project.

 #### Solid